I went for a first ride in Waymo One, the self-driving service, and lived

 So, without a finish line we may never truly be able to crown a winner as such, but what I can say is this: Right now Waymo sure looks like it has one hell of a lead.

-Discuss: A first ride in Waymo One as the self-driving service goes 'live'
+Discuss: A ride in Waymo One as the self-driving service goes 'live'

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.